wilsonmar/wilsonmar.github.io/_posts/2019-12-14-tesseract.md

    Except it did not recognize European language accents such the <em>umlaut</em> above Uber. "marron rapido" is supposed to be capped. "preguicoso" a Portugese word meaning lazy, does not have the diacritical tail appendage <a target="_blank" href="https://www.wikiwand.com/en/Cedilla">c-cedilla (cedilha in Portugese)</a>.

    But Tesseract is supposed to recognize characters from over 100 languages now.
-Originally from HP, <a target="_blank" href="https://twitter.com/theRaySmith">@theRaySmith</a> at Google <a target="_blank" href="https://github.com/tesseract-ocr/docs/blob/master/das_tutorial2016/1Intro-history.pdf">says in 2016 Tesseract includes LSTM</a> (Long Short Timer Memory) machine learning algorithm with convolutional and deep belief networks.
+Originally from HP, <a target="_blank" href="https://twitter.com/theRaySmith">@theRaySmith</a> at Google <a target="_blank" href="https://github.com/tesseract-ocr/docs/blob/master/das_tutorial2016/1Intro-history.pdf">says in 2016 Tesseract includes LSTM</a> (Long Short Term Memory) machine learning algorithm with convolutional and deep belief networks.

-1. To get Tesseract to recognize the full set of language characters, run with additional parameter for "deutch (German)", look for language codes in <a target="_blank" href="https://github.com/tesseract-ocr/tesseract/wiki/Data-Files">the wiki site</a> ("por").
+1. To get Tesseract to recognize the full set of language characters, run with additional parameters specifying more language codes from <a target="_blank" href="https://github.com/tesseract-ocr/tesseract/wiki/Data-Files">the wiki site</a>:

    <a name="RunDeuToo"></a>

    <pre><strong>tesseract  tesseract-quick-brown-fox.png  out  -l eng+deu+fra+ita+spa+por
    </strong></pre>

-   Expected error response:
+   Sequence of -language codes matter: deu = deutch (German) + fra = french + ita = italian + spa = spanish + por = portugese.

+   Error messages are expected if additional configuration was not done:
    <pre>Error opening data file /usr/local/Cellar/tesseract/4.1.0/share/tessdata/deu.traineddata
 Please make sure the TESSDATA_PREFIX environment variable is set to your "tessdata" directory.
 Failed loading language 'deu'